VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

   {{% /imgproc %}}

   - T-Cup (314) transitions to the FRS squadron VFA-106 Gladiators.
 Thank you for your service to the Knighthawks!
+  - Clutch (306) leaves the squadron due to real life priorities.
+Thank you for your service to the Knighthawks!

 ## October 2023
 VFA-136 took part in CVW-7's Cope West Readiness Exercise.
 Thanks to those who made this exercise happen!